 By post: Data Protection Co-ordinator, Milford Care Centre, Castletroy, Limerick.

 By email: email@example.com

-Note that certain data is exempt from disclosure under the Data Protection Acts 1988 and 2003, including certain privileged and confidential information.
+Note that certain data is exempt from disclosure under the Data Protection Act 2018, including certain privileged and confidential information.

 We will not send you any electronic communications unless we have received the appropriate consent from you.
 In addition, all electronic communications you receive from us will include clear instructions on how you can opt-out of receiving further communications